grafov/kiwi/README.md

 *Kiwi* /kiːwiː/ are birds native to New Zealand, in the genus Apteryx and family Apterygidae.
 They are flightless, have hair-like feathers and smell like a mushrooms.
 They look strange and funny so when I wrote a logger for Go language I decided to devote it to this beast which I never seen in a wild (I live very far from places where kiwis live).

-*Kiwi Logger* — this is a library with an oddoo logic that log your application data in your own strange way.
+*Kiwi Logger* — this is a library with an odd logic that log your application data in its own strange way.

 ## Features